EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 ## DESCRIPTION

 The function being decorated may or may not Support ShouldProcess.
-If it does, then the client should add 'WHAT-IF' to the pass through, set to the current value of WhatIf;
-or more accurately the existence of 'WhatIf' in PSBoundParameters.
-Or another way of putting it is, the presence of WHAT-IF indicates SupportsShouldProcess, and the value of WHAT-IF dictates the value of WhatIf.
+If it does, then the client should add 'LOOPZ.WH-FOREACH-DECORATOR.WHAT-IF' to the pass through, set to the current value of WhatIf; or more accurately the existence of 'WhatIf' in PSBoundParameters.
+Or another way of putting it is, the presence of WHAT-IF indicates SupportsShouldProcess, and the value of 'LOOPZ.WH-FOREACH-DECORATOR.WHAT-IF' dictates the value of WhatIf.
 This way, we only need a single value in the PassThru, rather than having to represent SupportShouldProcess explicitly with another value.

-  The PastThru must contain either a 'FUNCTION-NAME' entry meaning a named function is being decorated or 'BLOCK' meaning a script block is being decorated, but not both.
+  The PastThru must contain either a 'LOOPZ.WH-FOREACH-DECORATOR.FUNCTION-NAME' entry meaning a named function is being decorated or 'LOOPZ.WH-FOREACH-DECORATOR.BLOCK' meaning a script block is being decorated, but not both.

-  PassThru must also contain either 'ITEM-LABEL' or 'PROPERTIES'.
-If there is only a single item that must be written out, then the user can specify a single value for 'ITEM-LABEL' and an accompanying 'ITEM-VALUE'.
-If there are multiple values, then 'PROPERTIES' must be specified and set to an array of key/value string pairs (so its an array of 2 item arrays).
+  PassThru must also contain either 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-LABEL' or 'LOOPZ.WH-FOREACH-DECORATOR.PROPERTIES'.
+If there is only a single item that must be written out, then the user can specify a single value for 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-LABEL' and an accompanying 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-VALUE'.
+If there are multiple values, then 'LOOPZ.WH-FOREACH-DECORATOR.PROPERTIES' must be specified and set to an array of key/value string pairs (so its an array of 2 item arrays).

   By default, to render the value displayed, ToString() is called.
 However, the result item may not have a ToString() method, in this case, the user should provide a custom script-block to determines how the value is constructed.
-This can be done by assigning a custom script-block to the 'GET-RESULT' entry in PassThru.
+This can be done by assigning a custom script-block to the 'LOOPZ.WH-FOREACH-DECORATOR.GET-RESULT' entry in PassThru.

   This function is designed to be used with Invoke-ForeachFsItem and as such, it's signature needs to match that required by Invoke-ForeachFsItem.
 Any additional parameters can be